 Effort is Not a Monotonic Function of Skills: Results from a Global Mobile Experiment

-At the core of economic theory is the monotonicity hypothesis: agents with different skills choose different levels of effort.
+At the core of economic theory is the monotonicity hypothesis: an agent’s eﬀort, as a function of their skills, is either non-decreasing or non-increasing, but not both.
 To test this hypothesis, we use data from Blues and Reds, a mobile app designed to conduct economic experiments that consists of a series of interactive puzzles.
 The sample includes 6,463 subjects from 141 countries.
-We measure subjects' skills and effort levels using their response times.
+We measure subjects’ skills and eﬀort levels using their response times.
 We replicate the same test 22 times.
-Surprisingly, each time we find that the optimal effort is not a monotonic function of skills but rather has a U-shape contradicting the monotonicity hypothesis.
+Surprisingly, each time we ﬁnd that the optimal eﬀort is not a monotonic function of skills but rather has a U-shape contradicting the monotonicity hypothesis.

 Keywords: monotonicity of choice, effort, skills, experimental game theory, mobile experiment